dobin/yookiterm-server/README.md

 # Yookiterm-server

 The main backend part of yookiterm.
-Manages challenges and yookiterm-lxdserver.
+Provides challenges, and hints to where the actual yookiterm-lxdserver are.
+The UI will mostly query this server.

 ## What is yookiterm